Tony-Liou/Youtube-Upload-Video/README.md

 # Youtube Upload Video

-Download a live streaming and upload the dumped video to Youtube after the stream is ended.
+Download a live-streaming and upload the dumped video to YouTube after the stream is ended.
-If upload video to Youtube failed, uploading to Google Drive instead.
+If upload video to YouTube failed, uploading to Google Drive instead.

 ## Installation